muscles

 Bigger muscles thanks to protein: Protein type and quantity are crucial

-Protein makes muscles
+Protein builds muscles

 Muscle building and targeted protein intake

-Build muscle with protein: quality is important
+Building muscle with protein: quality is key

-What protein requirement is sufficient and necessary?
+What protein intake is sufficient and necessary?